-- A. The Union owes the same responsibility of representation to all General Government Unit (GGU) Employees without respect to membership in the Union. - B. From the effective date of this Agreement through the expiration date, all Employees covered by this Agreement shall, as a condition of continued employment, either become a member of the Union or become an agency fee payer.
+- 3.03 Agency Shop - A. The Union owes the same responsibility of representation to all General Government Unit (GGU) Employees without respect to membership in the Union. - B. From the effective date of this Agreement through the expiration date, all Employees covered by this Agreement shall, as a condition of continued employment, either become a member of the Union or become an agency fee payer.
 The Union dues/agency fee will be an amount set by the Union.
 Payment of Union dues or agency fees shall commence no later than thirty (30) calendar days after the date of hire. - C. Upon written request by the Union Business Manager to the Employer, a Employee who has been employed for more than thirty (30) calendar days and who is not complying with the agency shop provisions of this Agreement shall be dismissed by the Employer.

-3.04 PAYROLL DEDUCTIONS
+3.04 Payroll Deductions

 - A. Upon receipt by the Employer of an Authorization for Payroll Deduction of Union Dues/Fees dated and executed by the Employee which includes the Employee's social security number, the Employer shall each pay period deduct from the Employee's wages the amount of the Union membership dues or agency fee owed for that pay period.
 The Employer will forward the monies so deducted to the Union together with a list of Employees from whose wages such monies were deducted not later than the tenth (10th) day of the following calendar month.
 The Employer shall deduct from a Employee's wages only that amount of money that the Union has certified in writing is the amount of dues or agency fees. - B. If, for any payroll period in which the Employer is obligated to make deductions pursuant to this Section, the wages owed an Employee after mandatory deductions are less than the authorized dues or fees to be deducted pursuant to this Article, the Employer shall make no deduction from wages owed the Employee for that payroll period.
-Payment of dues or agency fees for that pay period shall be made by the Employee directly to the Union. - C. The Union Business Manager shall notify the Employer in writing of any increase or decrease in authorized dues or agency fees at least thirty (30) calendar days prior to the effective date.
+Payment of dues or agency fees for that pay period shall be made by the Employee directly to the Union. - C. The Union Business Manager shall notify the Employer in writing of any increase or decrease in authorized dues or agency fees at least thirty (30) calendar days prior to the effective date. - 3.05 Information Supplied to the Union - A. The Employer shall provide the Union with a current list of Employees once per pay period at no cost to the Union.
+This list shall include the Employee's name, social security number, Employee number, organizational routing code, department, location, and termination date or last date in pay status, if applicable.
+The list will also itemize and show any regular deductions made and forwarded to the Union. - B. Not later than Wednesday following each pay day the Employer shall furnish to the Union without cost a report showing all personnel transactions adding to or deleting Employees from the bargaining unit. - C. The Union specifically agrees that all information provided shall be used only for purposes related to the execution of the Agreement, that the Union shall be responsible for the protection and security of information provided, and that the Union shall assume liability which may result from any improper disclosure or use by the Union of information provided.